 The hierarchy also helps course creators structure assessments.
 By considering the questions that pertain to each level, course designers can come up with relevant and appropriate assignments for learners to master their learning at that level.
 When learners are comfortable with questions or problems that relate to one level, instructors will also know that they can move on to the next objective.

-How LEAi works with Bloom’s Taxonomy
+How LEAi works with Bloom’s taxonomy

 LEAi is our online learning content development tool, and it helps course creators to quickly create the learning objectives, learning content and test questions for online and other types of courses.